 Early periodontitis can be treated by your dental hygienist.
 A deep cleaning procedure called scaling and root planing removes the buildup and bacteria from below the gum line or in areas your toothbrush cannot reach, thus allowing your gums to begin the healing process.
+Laser Bacterial Reduction (LBR) can also be used to kill most bacteria.
 After this treatment, the disease can be kept in check with brushing, flossing, and regular maintenance cleanings by your dental team.

 Learn more about gum disease in the following infographic.

 Regular cleanings and checkups by your dental team are vitally important to keep your gums healthy!
 If you’re experiencing any of the symptoms mentioned above, be sure to express your concerns during your next dental visit.